JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - $900 Fender Tone Master Deluxe Reverb (23lbs, Blonde is hot!
 XLR Out for noise free recording)(Tonemaster)
 - $350 Boss Katana 100 Head ($350) (19.4lbs, 18.5Wx8.5Hx9D, Small speaker built in, external foot controller with external expression pedal from the footswitch)
 - $230 Boss Katana 50 (25lbs, 18.5", GA-FC Foot Controller with Expression pedal, and Boss Tone Studio Software) (Great tones, PC configurable, "Boss is a pedal company and seems to have gone to great lengths to make a modeler that plays well with pedals")
-- $514 Boss Nextone Stage (Mac software, USB Dry signal)
+- $514 Boss Nextone Stage (30lbs Mac software, USB Dry signal)

 - $450 Roland JC-22 (29lbs, 9Wx9Dx7H, stereo, stereo FX Loop, 2x6.5" speakers, Footswitch for chorus and reverb, lunchbox, headphones)
 - $500 Roland Blues Cube Hot (28-33lbs some are blonde, one channel, 210 or 112, so classy, great tones, 59 tweed bassman, simple footswitch, phones, line out, USB Recording, built in attenuator, one channel, some models have a boost (Boss drive special), no fx loop)